-4.1 Consulting services and insurance greater than $50,000 shall be coordinated through the Purchasing Department.
+5.1 Consulting services and insurance greater than $50,000 shall be coordinated through the Purchasing Department.

-Personal property, equipment or supplies estimated at $50,000 or more, must be purchased from formal bids.
-As many sources as possible, including qualified North Dakota vendors should be solicited.
-All service contracts for a term in excess of three years shall include a provision for review of contract performance at specified intervals, not less frequently than once every two years.
+6. All service contracts for a term in excess of three years shall include a provision for review of contract performance at specified intervals, not less frequently than once every two years.
 Service contracts may not exceed a term of ten years.

 NDSU Guidelines